aniketmuruskar/angular-validation/README.md

 ## Prerequisites

 ### Git

 - A good place to learn about setting up git is [here][git-setup].
 - You can find documentation and download git [here][git-home].

 ### Node.js and Tools

 - Get [Node.js][node-download].
 - Install the tool dependencies: `npm install`

 ### Bower
 - Install [Bower][bower] globally.
+- `npm install -g bower`
+- Now you can install client-side dependencies using `bower intall`, contained in `app/bower_components/`

 ### Running the Application during Development

 - Run `npm start`.
-- Navigate your browser to [http://localhost:8000/](http://localhost:8000/) to see the application
+- Navigate your browser to [http://localhost:8000/](http://localhost:8000/) to see the application running.
-- running.

 ## Workings of the Application

 - The app is having only single page form i.e `index.html` in app folder
-- This app use simple local static web server i.e Http-Server
+- This app use simple local static web server i.e Http-Server serve from app root directory
 - There is no dynamic backend (no application server) for this app.
 Instead we use the static JSON files for validation which require server validation i.e unique email address.
 - This app using [ngMessages][angular-messages] modules for displaying messages within templates.